feathersui/feathersui-starling/documentation/help/markdown/button.md

 ---
 # How to use the Feathers `Button` component

-The [`Button`](../api-reference/feathers/controls/Button.html) class displays a touchable button.
+The [`Button`](../api-reference/feathers/controls/Button.html) class displays a button that may be triggered by pressing and releasing.
 It can display an optional label and an optional icon with a variety of layout options.
-Buttons have states for each of the different touch phases and the skin, label, and icon can all be customized for each state.
+Buttons have separate states for each of the different touch phases.
+The skin and icon can be customized for each state, and the label [text renderer](text-renderers.html) may display different font styles for each state too.

 ## The Basics